For information on forthcoming changes to the Biology major and course offerings, please visit the Biology Advising

 Departmental Guidelines and Goals

 The Department of Biology endeavors to provide a comprehensive foundation in concepts and skills across the breadth of biology.
-This is achieved in part through an introductory core of three courses that prepares students for a deep exploration of sub-disciplines and research methods through subsequent advanced courses.
-The core covers the major concepts of biology, encompassing an exploration of the natural history of life on Earth, coupled with basic skills of acquiring and processing information, problem solving, and analyzing data.
+This is achieved in part through an introductory core of three courses, which prepares students for a deep exploration of sub-disciplines and research methods through subsequent advanced courses.
+The core covers the major concepts of biology, encompassing an exploration of the natural history of life on Earth, coupled with basic skills of acquiring and processing information, solving problems, and analyzing data.
 Our program then allows students the flexibility to explore specific areas of biology in depth through a suite of advanced courses in which they can expand and apply their knowledge and skills.

-The major prepares students for careers in science and related fields as well as graduate and professional schools (including pre-medical, pre-dental and pre-veterinary studies), while allowing students the flexibility to design the program that best suits their specific interests and career goals.
-In addition, biology majors are offered the opportunity to collaborate with faculty in research and laboratory instruction; to present exceptional work at professional meetings; and to assist in the maintenance of the 350-acre Biological Reserve and other departmental facilities.
-Related programs in Medicine, Dentistry, Medical Technology, Forestry and Natural Resources are described under Pre-Professional Programs.
+The major prepares students for careers in science and related fields, as well as graduate and professional schools (including pre-medical, pre-dental and pre-veterinary studies), while allowing students the flexibility to design the program that best suits their specific interests and career goals.
+In addition, biology majors are offered the opportunity to collaborate with faculty in research and laboratory instruction, to present exceptional work at professional meetings, and to assist in the maintenance of the 350-acre Biological Reserve and other departmental facilities.
+Information on studies in Medicine, Dentistry, Veterinary Science, Environmental Management and Forestry, and Occupational Therapy is provided in the Pre-Professional Programs section of the catalog.